ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * RS associates the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential (AUTH\_CRED\_C = CRED\_I) used in the EDHOC session.

 If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{I-D.ietf-core-oscore-edhoc}}, unless the "comb\_req" field of the EDHOC\_Information was present in the access token response and set to the CBOR simple value "false" (0xf4).
 In the combined request, both EDHOC message\_3 and the first OSCORE-protected application request are combined together in a single OSCORE-protected CoAP request, thus saving one round trip.
 For an example, see {{example-with-optimization}}.
-This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2.
+This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2 and before sending EDHOC message\_3.

 ## Update of Access Rights {#update-access-rights-c-rs}